7 Astonishing Reasons To Practice Yoga

 5. Improves Breathing

 A core component of yoga is focusing on your breath.
 The breathing techniques help center your body and still the mind.
 Beyond that, it’s essential for improvements in lung health.
 When you inhale deeply, you are encouraged to hold the air in your lungs before releasing it.
-Therefore, training your lungs to increase vital capacity.
+Therefore, training your lungs increases vital capacity.
 Vital capacity is the amount of air released from your lungs.
 As vital capacity improves, it increases the endurance and performance of the lungs.
 This is an added benefit for those with lung-related conditions.
-One study found continuously practicing the rhythmic yoga breathing improved lung function in asthmatic individuals.
+One study found that continuously practicing rhythmic yoga breathing improved lung function in asthmatic individuals.

 7. Improves The Mind

 Along with anxiety improvements, yoga boosts other brain functions.
 Yoga increases GABA, a hormone that prevents the brain from becoming overly excited.
 This hormone allows you to let your guard down and focus on your movement.
 Also, yoga increases happiness hormones, including dopamine, serotonin, oxytocin, and endorphins.
-These elevated hormones leave you with a better overall sense of well being and pleasure.
+These elevated hormones leave you with a better overall sense of well-being and pleasure.

 Yoga is For Everyone

 For thousands of years, yoga has stood the test of time.
 With all of these benefits, I can see why.
 Yoga has several different types, so there is something for everyone.
 It is easy to get started, and it can be practiced almost anywhere.
 For yoga beginners, my advice is to keep working at it, and you may find a method you love.